MI2DataLab/ResponsibleML-UseR2021/README.md

 # Introduction to Responsible ML

 Notes for the tutorial given at [UseR!2021](https://user2021.r-project.org/program/tutorials/).
+The video is available [on YouTube](https://www.youtube.com/watch?v=VaWmTDF3nQc).

 ## Short link